Cultural Foundations and Exhibition Halls

 This vibrant cultural centre is famous for its temporary exhibitions and its amazing vertical garden.

-Located on the northern end of Paseo de la Castellano, this small exhibition hall hosts free exhibitions all year round.
+Located at the beginning of Paseo de la Castellana, next to Plaza de Castilla, this small exhibition hall hosts free exhibitions all year round.

-Past, present and future come together in one of the most outstanding buildings in the Sol / Gran Vía area.
+The past, present and future of telecommunications and art go hand in hand in one of the most prominent buildings on Gran Vía avenue.

-This active, family-run cultural heritage institution produces exhibitions as well as concerts and lecture series.
-CLOSED UNTIL FURTHER NOTICE
+This family-run cultural heritage institution holds exhibitions as well as concerts and series of talks.

 The old Palacio de Marqués de Salamanca nowhouses cultural facilities hosted by the BBVA Foundation.

-Private cultural institution which houses The Martyrdom of St. Andrew painting by Rubens
+Private cultural institution which houses The Martyrdom of St. Andrew, painting by Rubens (currently exhibited at the Prado Museum until summer 2026).

 Contemporary art and photography in an emblematic building by architect Antonio Palacios.